infobloxopen/infoblox-sa-scripts/isc_collection/isc_cs_help.md

 **Important**
 To get accurate QPS, it's important to update statistics file frequently.
 The solution will try to update statistics file by running `rndc stats` command, but most likely will fail, because elevated permissions are required to do that.
 The command failure will be logged as `Error` with two additional `Warning` records.
 But that particular failure is considered as `Warning`, meaning, this will not halt the execution.

-QPS can be collected in all scenarios except `packer` (it's impossible to get BIND service uptime in this scenario), but during `mount` solution will not try to update statistics.
+QPS can be collected in all scenarios except `mount` (it's impossible to get BIND service uptime in this scenario).

 In any case, to produce statistics that can be accountable, it's required that the statistics file is refreshed (by `rndc stats`) **AFTER** latest service restart, otherwise, statistics will be 100% untruthful.
 The solution will check that condition and will discard any QPS calculations if the condition is not met.